These awards cover a 12 month fellowship period. It is anticipated that these awards are taken as 0.5 FTE to allow clinical work to continue.

 All applicants must ensure their proposed research project is compatible with NIHR remit.

 The salary during the fellowship will be based on the point and scale when fellowship commences; any immediate promotion to a higher grade as a result of securing a fellowship will not be funded.
-The award includes a contribution towards research costs and covers an agreed training and development plan (capped at £5k contribution) but it is not a research grant.
+The award includes a contribution towards research costs and covers an agreed training and development plan (capped at £5k contribution).

 SPCR Primary Care Clinicians Career Progression Fellowship - Wolfson Institute of Population Health